Victorwz/MLM_Filter/README.md

 - `Model_Path`: path to the mlm filter model checkpoint
 - `Data_Path`: path to the webdataset image-text tars
 - `Tars_Per_GPU`: the number of webdataset image-text tars for a single-gpu to inference on
-- `NUM_GPU`: the number of GPUs for one machine, e.g. 1, 8, 16
+- `Num_GPU`: the number of GPUs for one machine, e.g. 1, 8, 16

 ## License